idekerlab/G2PT/README.md

    * _--sys2pheno_ : Updated system embeddings are used to predict phenotype
    * _--gene2pheno_ : Updated gene embeddings are used to predict phenotype
    * _--snp2pheno_ : SNP embeddings are used to predict phenotype
+   * if you don't put any translation option, `sys2pheno` will be automatically set
 3. Model parameter:
    * _--hiddens-dims_: embedding and hierarchical transformer dimension size
 4. Training parameters:
    * _--epochs_ : the number of epoch to run during the training phase.
 The default is set to 256.
    * _--val-step_: Validation step
    * _--batch-size_ : the size of each batch to process at a time.
-The default is set to 5000.
+The default is set to 256.
-You may increase this number to speed up the training process within the memory capacity
-   * _--z-weight_ : for the continuous phenotype, with high `z_weight` will be more sampled
+   * _--z-weight_ : for the continuous phenotype, individual with high absolute Z-score will be more sampled. if set as 0 (default), all population will be sampled in one training epoch
    * _--dropout_: dropout option.
 Default is set 0.2
    * _--lr_ : Learning rate.
 Default is set 0.001.
    * _--wd_ : Weight decay.
 Default is set 0.001.